-Veni, Vidi, Vici
+Veni, Vidi, Vici moving into

-Guided reading, Topic, English, Maths - see section on right for weekly expectations.
+Guided reading, 'Topic', English, Maths - see section on right for weekly expectations.

 Presentation skills - are very important and all home-learning writing should try to be neat and presented well enough to go straight into their curriculum book.
 Please try to keep the size of projects/research to A3/A4 so they can fit into the child’s book.
 Typing instead of writing is fine but please make sure the child does not cut and paste huge chunks of text from the internet – we’d rather see less and make it the child’s own work.
 The children will be encouraged to develop their skills in Word and Publisher this year

-PE will usually be Monday and Wednesday afternoons but children should expect timetable changes, extra practise sessions and clubs – so HAVE PE KIT IN SCHOOL DAILY.
+Children should expect timetable changes, extra practise sessions and clubs – so HAVE PE KIT IN SCHOOL DAILY.
 Each Monday make sure your have the correct kit (shin pads etc) for the week ahead.

 This week's home-learning: Updated 18/09/2017